cyberbotics/webots-doc/guide/using-the-ipr-robot.md

 The difference between the "regular" models and the `s` ones (`s` for "strong") are small.
 It's mainly about dimensions and maximum torques.

-The table is added as a `tableSlot` of the robot, and is "fixed" in the dynamic environment.
+The table is added as a `tableSlot` field of the robot, and is "fixed" in the dynamic environment.

 ### Samples